 - Third-party reports, such as consumer credit history, motor-vehicle records, demographic, and/or medical information, if relevant to your product or service.

 Please note that information collected from consumer reporting agencies, such as credit history, may assist us in preventing fraud and identity theft.
 Information related to your creditworthiness is maintained by the credit bureaus.
 If you find that there is an error or you want to dispute the information found in your credit report, please contact the credit reporting bureaus.

-Yes, but only if you decide to register and fill out an application questionnaire.
-We offer anonymity to those who simply want to browse for quotes but do not choose to register and submit an application.
+Yes, but only if you request a quote or decide to register and fill out an application questionnaire.

 Not until you authorize us to begin the application process.